Kisber (horse): Popular culture

 The "Kisber" was the name given to one of the most fashionable bonnets of the summer of 1876.

 Stud career

 Kisber was based at various studs in England from 1877 to 1886 when he was moved to the Baltazzi brothers stud at Napajedla in Moravia.
-Two year later he was moved to a stud in Bad Harzburg in Germany, where he remained for the rest of his life.
+Two years later he was moved to a stud in Bad Harzburg in Germany, where he remained for the rest of his life.
 He was Champion Sire in Germany in 1894, 1895 and 1896.
 His death was reported in 1895.